-- 1. Agriculture Pest Control: The identification of pest in any stage of life can be done by DNA barcoding and make easy to control them.
+- Agriculture Pest Control: The identification of pest in any stage of life can be done by DNA barcoding and make easy to control them.
 The management of fruit flies is contributed by barcoding with the identification and stop them at border. - 2.
 Disease Vectors Identification: The identification of vector species that can cause severe infective diseases to organism and curing by DNA barcoding. - 3.
-Sustaining Natural Resources: Illegal trade of products made of natural resources (Hardwood Trees) are monitored by natural resource managers using DNA barcoding. - 4.
+Sustaining Natural Resources: Unlawful trade of goods made of natural resources (Hardwood Trees) are monitored by natural resource managers using DNA barcoding. - 4.
 Endangered Species Protection: DNA barcoding is used by law enforcement to protect the endangered species. - 5.
-Monitoring Water Quality: The health of species, living in the lakes, ponds and streams can be measured by DNA barcoding.
-It can improve the determination of quality and create better policies to ensure safe supply of drinking water. - 6.
-Natural health Products Authentication - 7.
-Identification of plant leaves when flowers or fruits are not present - 8.
+Monitoring Water Quality: The health of species, living in the lakes, streams, and ponds can be measured by DNA barcoding.
+It can improve the determination of excellence and create better policies to ensure safe supply of drinking water. - 6.
+Natural health Products authentication - 7.
+Identification of plant leaves when flowers or fruits are absent - 8.
 Medicinal Plant Identification (Kaur, 2015).